Search Shortcut cmd + k | ctrl + k

 Date Format Functions

-The strftime and strptime functions can be used to convert between dates/timestamps and strings.
+The strftime and strptime functions can be used to convert between DATE / TIMESTAMP values and strings.
 This is often required when parsing CSV files, displaying output to the user or transferring information between programs.
 Because there are many possible date representations, these functions accept a format string that describes how the date or timestamp should be structured.

 strftime Examples